-This recommended installation is most effective and efficient arrangement.
-The buffer tank need not be as big as the standard water heater; 40gallon size can be very effective.
-With this two tank system, the desuperheater will always act as a city/well water pre-heater and the standard water heater (electric elements or gas) only requires tempering energy which is a very small percentage of domestic water heater energy required.
+This is the most effective and efficient arrangement and the recommended installation.
+The buffer tank need not be as big as the standard water heater; 40-gallon size can be very effective.
+With this two tank system the desuperheater will always act as a city/well water pre-heater and the standard water heater (electric elements or gas) only requires tempering energy which is a very small percentage of domestic water heater energy required.